jaechang-hits/Biomni_HITS/biomni/know_how/sar_analysis.md

             * In this section, present the analogues you propose based on Instruction #4.
             * **If you conclude that the provided data is sufficient and no new analogues are needed**, you must still include the section and state: "The provided analogues offer sufficient comparative data for a robust initial SAR analysis at the explored positions."
 This ensures the step is never skipped.
         * **Conciseness:** Provide only the requested SAR analysis.
+        * **Proactive Follow-up:** At the very end of your response (after the Conclusion), you **must** explicitly suggest a follow-up step or analysis in the form of a direct question to the user (e.g., "Would you like me to...?").

         ---
         **Example Output Structure:**